dstagner/maybewrong/Discography.md

 The Feng Shui Ninjas were always much more of a live band than a recording act, but we had some very good moments.
 I really, really wish we had recordings of our legendary NO MERCY CHRISTMAS shows, which were spectacularly chaotic events.

 * *I Like It* (2014) - Our last single, an absolutely absurd bit of music.
 I was fond of making up different lyrics on the spot live, and tried to never repeat myself.
 * *Livin Every Dae As Though Yer Deid* (2011) - An EP we recorded as the audience entry music for my spouse's dance show "Dancing with Death".
-It suffers from my rather bad production/mixing of the era, but has some delightful material - the title track is probably the second most Ninjas thing we ever recorded
+It suffers from my rather bad production/mixing of the era, but has some delightful material - the title track is probably the second most Ninjas thing we ever recorded, and "Ode to a Dead Roomie" is one of Tami's most perfect songs.
+* *Home Shuriken Kit* (2010) - This is THE Feng Shui Ninjas album.
+Featuring our beloved perfect "Eponymous #1", and a whole bunch of other stuff that just screams Ninjas.
+It's not fully mature by our standards, but mature was never our strong point and the band was always evolving sonically anyway.
+* *Garbage Pizza* (2009) - Much of this album was recorded before Tami joined, the rest just barely after, so it's sort of a mixed bag as "Ninjas" goes.
+And it suffers from some truly naive mixing and production on my part.
+But, it definitely has its moments!

 ### as Explosive Space Modulator
 I sometimes play solo improvised space music under this name.